buistvn/muvi/README.md

   ```sh
   npm run dev
   ```
-2. Open http://localhost:3000/ with your browser
+2. Open http://localhost:3000/ in your browser